mukeshtiwari/Assignment/README.md

 ```

-In principal, the high level ides of Pedersen's commitment scheme
+In Pedersen's commitment scheme, the high level idea
 is same as HMAC, but the underlying implementation uses
 discrete logarithm (Ped.hs).